 "Dedicated by the Camino Gardens Association in March 2003 to commemorate the 50th anniversary of Africa, USA."

-Located on W. Camino Real and Camino Gardens Boulevard, residents of Camino Gardens enjoy easy access to all of the area’s most popular attractions and amenities such as the Boca Raton Resort and Club, Mizner Park and a variety of beaches, shopping centers, and restaurants.
+Caminio Gardens boasts an ideal East Boca location, situated on W. Camino Real and Camino Gardens Boulevard.
+Residents of Camino Gardens enjoy easy access to all of the area’s most popular attractions and amenities such as the Boca Raton Resort and Club, Mizner Park, many nearby community parks and local beaches, as well as several shopping centers and incredible restaurants.

-If Camino Gardens sounds like the perfect place to call home, you may also want to visit the nearby neighborhood of Palm Beach Farms, which also offers luxurious single-family homes in a well-established, family-friendly community in East Boca Raton.
+If Camino Gardens sounds like the perfect place to call home, you may also want to visit the nearby neighborhood of Palm Beach Farms, which also offers luxurious single-family homes in a well-established, family-friendly community in a great East Boca location.

 Online Contact Form

 Click here to view the complete list of Boca Raton residential communities.

 on recent sales and current market trends.Find Out Now